Volunteering

 Earn a volunteer hour or two by joining a club or initiative!
 Join every month or come whenever you can.
 View our calendar of events for upcoming meeting dates and times.

-TAG is a virtual assembly that meets once a month on Zoom (alternating Wednesdays and Thursdays) to discuss and advise the library on what services and materials teens want offered.
+TAG is an assembly that meets once a month to discuss and advise the library on what services and materials teens want offered.
 Volunteer opportunities are often announced at TAG meetings and participants will be able to sign up for shifts during meetings.

 No registration required.
 New volunteers welcome!